Not Guilty

 Federal bank and wire fraud investigation – USA v.
 S.R.
 (Jan 2022)

 Client facing 30 years in prison for bank fraud and wire fraud in massive car dealership fraud scheme.
-After defense investigation revealed he knew little, if anything, we negotiated a plea wherein Client was offered misprision of a felony, and ultimately sentenced to only six months in a federal camp.
+After defense investigation revealed he knew little, if anything, we negotiated a plea wherein the client was offered misprision of a felony, and ultimately sentenced to only six months in a federal camp.
+Sellers Law Firm filed lengthy objections to the federal judge’s $40 million restitution order.
+After sentencing, the client appealed.
+In August 2023, the Fifth Circuit reversed the restitution order and remanded the case for a new hearing on restitution.

 Not Guilty